Ayushisaini03/To-Do-List/README.md

 # To-Do-List
-A simple to-do list application created using HTML and CSS that allows users to manage their daily tasks efficiently.
+A simple to-do list application created using HTML and CSS allows users to manage their daily tasks efficiently.
+The user interface consists of a text input field where users can enter their tasks.
+Each task is displayed with a checkbox next to it.
+Once a task is completed, the user can tick the checkbox, visually marking the task as done.
+The design is clean and intuitive, making it easy for users to add and check off tasks, helping them stay organized throughout the day.